minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 1.
 Identify the County Where the License Was Issued

-To find or obtain copies of a record, requesters must apply with the appropriate registrar's office.
+To find or obtain copies of a record, requesters must apply to the appropriate registrar’s office.
+Individuals can request marriage records in person, by mail, or through the official website of the county or state.

-That's because, unlike some US states, Minnesota does not have a statewide record repository.
-Instead, marriage records are maintained by the registrar of the county where the married couple acquired their license.
+That’s because, unlike some US states, Minnesota does not have a statewide record repository.
+Instead, marriage records are maintained by the county registrar, where the married couple acquires their license.

-Note: Records are not maintained in the county where the marriage occured but in the county where the couple applied for their license.
+Note: Records are not maintained in the county where the marriage occurred, but in the county where the couple applied for their license.

 Step 2.
 Gather Relevant Information